fruchtfolge/harmonie/README.md

 # harmonie :seedling:
-*harmonie* is a `Node.js` package that harmonizes IACS (ZID) files of all German federal states.
+*harmonie* is a software package that harmonizes IACS (ZID) files of all German federal states.
 With *harmonie*, you can outsource parsing of the different direct payment application files, so you can rely on a given input data structure.

--
+*harmonie*
+- ✅ works in the browser/Node.js
+- ✅ adheres to the [agroJSON](https://github.com/fruchtfolge/agroJSON) specification
+- ✅ is open source (MIT license)

 This repository is **WIP**, APIs and data structures are likely to change.
 Currently, **4/16** federal states are supported.